alvarojimpal/5000words/_pages/privacy-policy.md

 ## Data Storage and Retention

+### Local Data
-- All App data is stored locally on your device
+- App data is primarily stored locally on your device
-- Data is retained indefinitely until you either:
+- Local data is retained indefinitely until you either:
   - Delete the App
   - Use the in-app "Reset Progress" feature

+### Analytics Data
-- No data is stored on external servers
+- Anonymous analytics data is stored on Firebase servers
+- This includes usage statistics and crash reports
+- This data helps us improve the App and fix technical issues
+- Analytics data is automatically deleted according to Firebase's data retention policies

 <br>